pegasystems/pega-helm-charts/docs/Deploying-Pega-on-GKE.md

 `$ kubectl proxy`

-11. To access the Dashboard UI, open a browser and navigate to the following:
+11. To access the Dashboard UI, open a web browser and navigate to the following:

 <http://localhost:8001/api/v1/namespaces/kube-system/services/https:kubernetes-dashboard:/proxy/>